 Spinal Tumors Overview

-A spinal tumor is an abnormal mass of tissue within or surrounding the spinal cord and spinal column.
-These cells grow and multiply uncontrollably, seemingly unchecked by the mechanisms that control normal cells.
+Spinal tumor is an abnormal mass of tissue within or surrounding the spinal cord and spinal column.
+The cells in a tumor grow and multiply uncontrollably.
+Their growth seems to be unchecked by the natural bodily mechanisms that control growth of normal cells.
 Spinal tumors can be benign i.e. non-cancerous.
 They can also be malignant i.e. cancerous.
-The primary tumors originate either in the spine or spinal cord, and metastatic or secondary tumors result from cancer spreading from another site to the spine.
-We have seen and treated this condition throughout Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville, Duncanville and throughout the DFW metroplex.
+The primary tumors originate either in the spine of spinal cord.
+The secondary or metastatic tumors usually spread from another location to the spine.
+We, at Spine Physicians Institute, have seen and successfully treated this condition in many patients.

-The cause of most primary spinal tumors is unknown.
-Some of them may be attributed to exposure to cancer-causing agents.
-Spinal cord lymphomas, which are cancers that affect lymphocytes (a type of immune cell), are more common in people with compromised immune systems.
-There appears to be a higher incidence of spinal tumors in particular families, so there is most likely a genetic component to tumors because it has higher chance of occurrence in certain families.
-In a small number of cases, primary tumors may result from presence of these two genetic diseases.
+Unfortunately, the cause of most primary spinal tumors remains unknown.
+Some of the cases might be attributed towards the exposure to cancer causing agents.
+Spinal cord lymphomas are more common among people who have compromised immune systems.
+There is also most likely a genetic component to tumors because it has higher chance of occurrence in certain families.
+In a small number of cases, primary tumors may result from presence of two genetic diseases.
 They are neurofibromatosis 2 and von Hippel-Lindau disease.

-Non-mechanical back pain, especially in the middle or lower back, is the most frequent symptom of both benign and malignant spinal tumors.
-This back pain is not specifically attributed to injury, stress or physical activity.
-However, the pain may increase with activity and is often worse at night.
-Pain may spread beyond the back to the hips, legs, feet or arms and may worsen over time.
+The non-mechanical back pain is most common symptom of benign, as well as malignant tumors.
+This pain is centered towards middle or lower back.
+The pain is not specifically attributed to injury, stress or physical activity.
+However, it may increase with activity.
+It could also worsen at night.
+It may spread beyond the back to the hips, legs, feet or arms and may even worsen over time.
 It could become worse even if the pain is treated by conservative, nonsurgical methods that can often help alleviate back pain attributed to mechanical causes.

 Other signs and symptoms can develop depending on the location and type of tumor.
-A malignant tumor can grow or compress on the spinal cord, the nerve roots, blood vessels or bones of the spine.
-Impingement of the tumor on the spinal cord can be life-threatening in itself.
+A malignant tumor can grow or compress on the spinal cord, nerve roots, blood vessels or bones of the spine.
+Impingement of a tumor on the spinal cord can be life threatening in itself.
 The additional symptoms can be one or a combination of the following;

 - Loss of sensation or muscle weakness in the legs, arms or chest